 NUS Think Business article by Joseph Cherian July 3rd, 2015

-Related commentary by Prof Joseph Cherian (Director, CAMRI) on how Singapore can play a key role in the Asian Infrastructure Investment Bank, which was adapted from his Think Business article, Oh, behave!
+Related commentaries and op-eds by Prof Joseph Cherian (Director, CAMRI) on how Singapore can play a key role in the Asian Infrastructure Investment Bank, which were adapted from his Think Business article, Oh, behave!
 Why the AIIB can be a win for China and Asia.

 NetEase (Monday, 24 Aug 2015)